tinatae/Yall/README.md

 #### Sample Code:
   ##### 'Add Business' Page
   ##### For adding new businesses, the form asks for a phone number input in the 10-digit format: 5101234567.
-While the placeholder models the desired format, the code below renders the input in tandem with user entry, serving as a visual guide.
+While the placeholder models the desired format, the code below renders input in tandem with user entry --serving as a visual guide.
 This prevents numbers from getting entered with/without area codes, country codes, parentheses, dashes, etc. without throwing errors at form submission time.
 A green check mark appears when the number is entered correctly.

     handleNumber() {
         if (this.state.phonenumber.length === 0) {